-“There are not a whole lot of authentic Japanese restaurants in Colorado due to there being little to no Japanese here, so the vast majority of the businesses here are Japanese inspired businesses that lean more towards a very Americanized fusion cuisine.
+“There are not a whole lot of authentic Japanese restaurants in Colorado due to there being little to no Japanese here, so the vast majority of the businesses here are Japanese inspired businesses that lean more towards a very Americanized “con”fusion cuisine.
 The type of food that you find in any major coastal state is as close as you’re going to get in the U.S. to the places in Japan.
 In fact, a lot of the larger Japanese companies, restaurant groups, and brands are here in the United States.
 A few of them are Toridoll (Tokyo Table), Ramla USA, Take 5 (Hachi and Manpuku), Santouka, Kura Corp, Mitsuwa, Gyu-kaku to Coco Ichi which have locations in CA, TX, HI, OR, WA, to NY.
 Unfortunately, none of them are in Colorado, so you do not get to experience how Hawaii feels as though you are in Japan.
 Even on the mainland, Seattle doesn’t have a whole lot, but the ones they do have are above average, and in Texas, they have recently had a significant influx of Japanese and Japanese businesses due to Toyota relocating their headquarters from Torrance, CA to Plano.”

 You mentioned “authentic,” but what difference does it make if it’s authentic or fusion?

-“It doesn’t matter as long as it tastes good to whoever is eating it although when it comes to food, I love to experience the culture behind the cuisine.
+“It doesn’t matter as long as it tastes good to whoever is eating it although when it comes to my relation to food, I love to experience the culture behind the cuisine.
 I also think that there are others like me who are looking for the same thing which is substance over a place with quirky taglines and good typography/graphics.
-I also hope that is the case because the food is the second best way of experiencing a culture without actually having to travel to the country if you don’t have the means or opportunity to do that.
+I also hope that is the case because food is the second best way of experiencing a culture without actually having to travel to the country if you don’t have the means or opportunity to do that.
 I don’t expect everybody to care if their Doritos’ Loco Taco Supreme from Taco Bell is reflective of the flavors of Oaxaca or if Pizza Hut is anything like being in Naples.
-Although I just want to be able to contribute to the Denver restaurant community if possible by offering up an experience as genuine as possible, that reflects Japanese culture.
-I have a connection with this state, and I think it’s worth the risk even without a large base of Japanese/Japanese Americans to support me here.
+Although I just want to be able to contribute to the Denver restaurant community if possible by offering up an experience as genuine as possible that reflects Japanese culture.
+I have a connection with this state, and I think it’s worth the risk even without a large base of Japanese/Japanese/Asian Americans to support me here.
 I think that because Denver has always been a progressive state (now, with the munchies) that has a track record of embracing cultures/diversity/lifestyles.
 Not only that, when it comes to the food industry here, Denver dominates with innovating fast-casual restaurants like Chipotle, Quizno’s, Qdoba, Smashburger, Einstein Brothers Bagels, and Boston Market because they all emerged from Colorado.”

 So are you not a fan of fusion food?

 “I am when it’s done right because I have eaten off the Kogi truck and my childhood got better being able to eat California rolls over just inari and futomaki.
-Although the downside is, if you were to go to any workplace, even yours, you know there are a large segment of your co-workers that you think don’t pull their weight.
+Although the downside is, if you were to go to any workplace, even yours, you know there is a large segment of your co-workers that you think don’t pull their weight.
 Now take that percentage of “can do” and “can’t do” people and apply it to the restaurant industry.
 That same small percentage of talented individuals that can do fusion right is almost the same amount from industry to industry.
 I do think Colorado has several talented individuals although I won’t say who they are (I’m not implying it is myself either), but like any other industry, there are a ton of hacks.
 The talented ones will lead the way while the rest will just copy that person and not to the full extent because there’s always going to be the “lost in translation” issue happening.
-Colorado also just got one of the most famous fusion restauranteurs which is Nobu Matsuhisa (he just opened in Cherry Creek not too long ago?).
+Colorado also just got one of the most famous fusion restaurateurs which is Nobu Matsuhisa (he just opened in Cherry Creek not too long ago?).
 He is a very famous sushi chef in Los Angeles and around the worldwide for his fusion Japanese/Latin American (Peruvian) cuisine which he was exposed to during his time living in South America.
 His “new style sashimi” and other fusion dishes were all copied by other restaurants because you can find his recipes in his cookbook which are being used in restaurants all over the United States.
 The one thing that sets him apart is his knowledge and skill of blending which flavors and techniques blend well together, and not just throwing in the kitchen sink and calling it fusion because you don’t know how to do it right (traditionally or any other way).
 Also on that end of the spectrum, you have chefs like David Schlosser of Shibumi in DTLA who epitomizes the type of people who deserve a level of respect.
 He had been trained in the states at several well-known Japanese restaurants and in Japan, yet he takes all that experience and his understanding of the culture and does Kappo style cuisine.
 He doesn’t deviate from the cuisine even though he can infuse and change it up to his liking, but instead, he uses creative restraint which his restaurant’s name is reflective of him and his approach.”

 Can you give me an example or tell me what are some authentic Japanese foods?